Things New and Old

 b. 'to teleion' means "having reached its end or destination, i.e. finished, complete, perfect."

-- It is used of persons, primarily of physical development, with its ethical import. eg 1Cor 2;6, 14:20.
+- It is used for persons, primarily of physical development, with its ethical import. eg 1Cor 2;6, 14:20.

 - It is used of things, referring to its completeness. eg Rm 12:2; Ja 1:4,25.